AdobeDocs/workfront.en/help/administration-and-setup/add-users/access-levels-and-object-permissions/access-to-objects-and-areas-by-license-type.md

 # Access to objects and areas by license type

-The table below tells you the highest level of access (Edit or View) that each of the `Adobe Workfront` licenses allow for the objects and areas in `Workfront`.
+The table below tells you the highest level of access (Edit or View) that each of the Adobe Workfront licenses allow for the objects and areas in Workfront.

 <ul>
  <li> <p><span class="bold">View</span>: The user can review and share items.</p> </li>